 Market review

-Global equity markets rallied in September, the MSCI All Country World Net Total Return Index returned +4%, the S&P 500 Index +4% and the DJ Euro Stoxx 600 +2.4% (all returns in sterling terms).
+Equity markets finished November broadly unchanged, the MSCI All Country World Net Total Return Index declined -0.8% while the S&P 500 Index declined -0.6%.
+The DJ Euro Stoxx 600 index returned +0.9% (all returns in sterling terms).

 Technology review